Common Causes of Hearing Loss

 Treatment for conductive hearing loss

-Although it depends on the seriousness of your hearing loss, medical treatment can improve conductive hearing loss for most individuals.
-Medication or surgery often stops or lessens hearing loss.
+Although it depends on the seriousness of your hearing loss, medical treatment can improve and recover conductive hearing loss for most individuals.
+Medication or surgery often ceases or lessens hearing loss.
 Sometimes, hearing can even be restored completely.

 If medication or surgery isn’t effective, hearing devices will usually do the trick.